Your Cart is empty

 He came up with the idea of a rock festival after seeing others raking in the cash and decided he’d book some local bands and a couple of headliners and charge $5 for the 3 day haul (though, as tradition now dictated, many thousands got in for free)

-100 people lived in this self-styled western community but over 200,000 turned up for the festival even though there were no big name attractions.
+100 people lived in this self-styled western community but thousands turned up for the festival because that's just what you did in 1970.
+The exact number is hard to measure.
+Some said it was up to 200,000 but others that it was definitely under 60,000.
 The Allmans had one album out and were still largely unknown.
 The bill was stacked with local bands, some say over 40 turned up.

 The Allmans played several times across the weekend, at one point being filmed - the grainy footage is still around and they were widely acclaimed as being on smokin’ form.
 However, no one got paid.
 This wasn’t a rip-off though, Barker had told everyone from the start there’d be no bread.